-- Outside Doors are not to be propped open at any time - No smoking anywhere in the building - No alcoholic beverages in the building - No eating or drinking in the studios - Street shoes of any kind are not to be worn or taken into the studios - No items of any kind should be placed on pianos - No roller blades are to be worn in the building - Bicycles are not allowed in the building.
-Please lock bikes on the racks provided outside. - There are Lost and Found bins throughout in the Department located in each studio and in the student lounge.
-Non-clothing items (cell phones, IDs, jewelry, etc.) are held in the Dance Office. - Performance Lab blinds and windows should stay closed at all times.
-The door should always remain locked and closed and the door code should never be shared with non-Dance Majors.
+- Outside Doors are not to be propped open at any time - No smoking anywhere in the building - No alcoholic beverages in the building - No eating or drinking in the studios (bottled water is permitted) - Street shoes of any kind are not to be worn or taken into the studios - No items of any kind should be placed on pianos - No roller blades are to be worn in the building - Bicycles are not allowed in the building.
+Please lock bikes on the racks provided outside. - There are Lost and Found bins throughout the Department located in each studio and in the student lounge.
+Non-clothing items (cell phones, IDs, jewelry, etc.) are held in the Dance Office.